Red91K/Security-Learning/Cybersecurity For Everyone/README.md

 	- [**Threat Actors: Who are the hackers?**](Module%204%20-%20Threat%20Actors.md) explores the motivations and capabilities of different types of threat actors in cyberspace
 	- [**The Hacking Process**](Module%205%20-%20The%20Hacking%20Process.md) introduces the step-by-step lifecycle of a cyber attack using the Cyber Kill Chain and the MITRE ATT&CK Framework
 	- [**End Effects**](Module%206%20-%20End%20Effects.md) explores the direct and indirect consequences of cyberattacks on individuals, organizations, and societies and introduces a taxonomy for classifying these end effects
+- Ends with a course final project: applying the material learned to research a Threat Actor & prepare a slide deck